 4. Strength-based resume

 Hiring managers generally look at three things in a resume – experience, skillset, and strengths.
 When you do not have experience in a field, hiring managers look out for strengths and abilities.

 Match up what you enter in such a way that it is what the hiring manager is waiting to see.
 Use the following template to list out descriptions for sections like education, career objective, and strengths.
 Perhaps, you can customize this high school resume template example further if you wish to.

 5. Resume for the first year of college

 This is where applicants often fail to impress the recruiter.
-If you still need some help to create that perfect resume to enter your dream University, you may have to move on to career services available on the University website and then take their help.
+If you still need some help to create that perfect resume example to enter your dream University, you may have to move on to career services available on the University website and then take their help.

 6. Worksheet-based resume

 Even after listing out key sections to include in your resume, you may be facing glitches in arranging them perfectly.
 In that case, the best way to put it right is to utilize a resume writing worksheet in this template and then describe you in ideal words.